Veteran-Capstone-Group/Veteran-Resource-WebApp/README.md

 ---
 ## Upcoming Features and Changes

+* Expand contribution guidelines in documentation with complete guide on forking, pull requests, and git/documentation best practices
+* Create 'More details' sections to resources with Resource profiles including expanded descriptions and more information
+* Add 'progressive web app' functionality for offline use
 * Change Icons for categories to cleaner more professional icons
 * Create a carousel for homepage displaying most useful'd resources in a better UI/UX format
 * Add a moderator trait giving users the ability to be moderators that can change the approval status or resources
+* Create SuggestedEdits class to allow users to suggest changes to resource information that a moderator can approve.
 * Add search capabilities to filter through our dataset as it grows
 * Add a user profile, logging and allowing users to quickly find resources they have useful'd or submitted
+* Add contribution data to users to allow easily identification of power users who contribute high-quality content and changes

 #### Known Bugs